wandb/docs/docs/guides/track/log/media.md

 ![Inputs and outputs of an autoencoder network performing in-painting.](/images/track/log_images.png)

 Images can be logged directly from NumPy arrays, as PIL images, or from the filesystem.

+Each time you log images from a step, we save them to show in the UI.
+Expand the image panel, and use the step slider to look at images from different steps.
+This makes it easy to compare how a model's output changes during training.

 :::info
 It's recommended to log fewer than 50 images per step to prevent logging from becoming a bottleneck during training and image loading from becoming a bottleneck when viewing results.